An adaptive method to solve multilevel multiobjective linear programming problems: The adaptive method for ML-MOLPP resolution

 \section{The adaptive method for ML-MOLPP resolution}

-In this section, we describe an algorithm that generalizes the adaptive method of linear multiobjective programming problems described in section (\ref{MA}), to solve a ML-MOLPP by choosing a satisfactory compromise solution from a \textit{sorting set} $\mathcal{SP}$ chosen previously.
+In this section, we describe an algorithm that generalizes the adaptive method of linear multiobjective programming problems described in section \ref{MA}, in order to solve a ML-MOLPP by choosing a satisfactory solution from a \textit{sorting set} $\mathcal{SP}$ chosen previously.